 There will be a social justice follow-up program in the spring.
 For more information about the Teach-in, please visit the IFTJ 2022 website.

 The Ignatian Family Teach-In for Justice is sponsored by the Ignatian Solidarity Network.
-Fordham's delegation is hosted by a collaborative effort between Campus Ministry and the Center for Community Engaged Learning within the division of Mission Integration and Planning.
+Fordham's delegation is hosted by a collaborative effort between Campus Ministry and the Center for Community Engaged Learning within the division of Mission Integration and Ministry.